Perthes Disease

 The child and family will need to return to the Rubin Institute for a follow-up appointment 6 weeks after the external fixator is removed.
 After that appointment, additional follow-up appointments will occur every 2 to 3 months (depending on the child’s progress) for the first year after the external fixator was applied so that we can monitor the hip.

-• Our goal is that 6 to 8 months after the external fixator is applied, the child will no longer use the brace/pillow at night and will be able to participate in all physical activities.
+- Our goal is that 6 to 8 months after the external fixator is applied, the child will no longer use the brace/pillow at night and will be able to participate in all physical activities.
 The Perthes exercises need to be performed daily, but they need to be done only once a day.
 Most patients ask how long they will be required to continue the Perthes exercises.
-Dr. Standard suggests that the Perthes exercises continue until the child graduates from high school.
-Although a lighthearted response, the truth is that the patients who have excellent outcomes, (even if the shape of the femoral head is not ideal), are the patients with excellent hip motion.
+Our center recommends that the Perthes exercises continue until the child graduates from high school.
+The patients who have excellent outcomes, (even if the shape of the femoral head is not ideal), are the patients with excellent hip motion.
 In Perthes disease, hip motion equals success.
 Success means that child is not in pain and can return to all previous activities.

 Example of Hip Distraction Treatment